Surat Basin: Stratigraphy

 The Evergreen is conformably overlain by the Hutton Sandstone, which in turn is overlain by the Walloon Coal Measures.

 After a brief (although debated) hiatus, the Springbok Sandstone was deposited.
 It is unclear whether the thickness changes in the Walloon Coal Measures indicate a major erosional event (unconformity), or if the contact is only locally scoured.

 The Springbok Sandstone grades upward into the Westbourne Formation.
 This contact is poorly defined, and still subject to debate.

 The westbourne is then overlain progressively by the Gubbermunda Sandstone, Oralo Formation, Mooga Sandstone, Bungil Formation, Wallumbilla Formation, Surat Siltstone, and finally the Griman Creek Formation.

 Later sediments have been removed by erosion since Cretaceous times.

 Economic geology

-Since the early 2000's the Coal Seam Gas has been produced from multiple fields.
+Since the early 2000s the Coal Seam Gas has been produced from multiple fields.
 More than conventional 100 hydrocarbon accumulations have been found in the basin however only half are producing.
 The Surat Basin is not very important a target for oil as the source rocks have not generally been subjected to suitable conditions to evolve oil.
 There is some slight conventional natural gas potential.
 Jurassic coal seams have been worked and explored in the Queensland portions of the basin.